arashalghasi/mongolearn/README.md

 The **MongoDB Aggregation Framework** is a powerful tool for processing data and returning computed results.
 It models data processing as a **pipeline** of **stages**.
 Documents pass through these stages sequentially, and each stage transforms the documents in some way.

+What Do People Use The Aggregation Framework For?
+The Aggregation Framework is versatile and used for many different data processing and manipulation tasks.
+Some typical example uses are for:

+- Real-time analytics
+- Report generation with roll-ups, sums & averages
+- Real-time dashboards
+- Redacting data to present via views
+- Joining data together from different collections on the "server-side"
+- Data science, including data discovery and data wrangling
+- Mass data analysis at scale (a la "big data")
+- Real-time queries where deeper "server-side" data post-processing is required than provided by the MongoDB Query Language (MQL)
+- Copying and transforming subsets of data from one collection to another Navigating relationships between records, looking for patterns
+- Data masking to obfuscate sensitive data
+- Performing the Transform (T) part of an Extract-Load-Transform (ELT) workload
+- Data quality reporting and cleansing
+- Updating a materialised view with the results of the most recent source data changes
+- Performing full-text search (using MongoDB's Atlas Search)
+- Representing data ready to be exposed via SQL/ODBC/JDBC (using MongoDB's BI Connector)
+- Supporting machine learning frameworks for efficient data analysis (e.g. via MongoDB's Spark Connector)

 ### Core Concepts: Pipeline and Stages

 *   **Aggregation**: The process of collecting, processing, and summarizing data.
 Think of operations like grouping, averaging, summing, filtering, and reshaping data.